gottacatchenall/ms_false_negatives/README.md

 {#eq:eq1}

-We can then further truncate to remain on the interval $(0,1)$ (as the output is a probability, although in practice often the probability mass outside
-$(0,1)$ is exteremly low.
+We can then further truncate to remain on the interval $(0,1)$ (as the output is a probability, although in practice often the probability mass outside $(0,1)$ is exteremly low.
+As an example case study, we use a boosted-regression-tree to predict interactions in a host-parasite network [@Hadfield2014TalTwo] (with features derived in the same manner as @Strydom2021RoaPre derives features on this data) to produce a set of interaction predictions.
+We then applied this method to a set of a few resampled interaction probabilities between mammals and parasite species shown in figure @fig:resampling_concept(C).

 Why is this useful?
-Less computation, number of particles $n_p$ as a uncertainty width, nautral analogue to number of observations of co-occurrence.
-More about this here.

-As an example case study, we use a boosted-regresssion-tree to predict interactions in a host-parasite network [@Hadfield2014TalTwo] (with features derived in the same manner as @Strydom2021RoaPre derives features on this data) to produce a set of interaction predictions.
-We then applied this method to a set of a few resampled interaction probabilities between mammals and parasite species shown in figure @fig:resampling_concept (C).
-Here we implement a simple resampling algorithm, but this could be extended, for example by  adjusting the expected FNR for each pair of species by the relative abundance of each species.
-We have implemented a general framework for this resampling methodology in the Julia package InteractionUncertaintySampler.jl, which enables flexible choices for priors on false-negative and false-positive rates.

-This method allows us to more effectively represent our uncertainty about observation error in predictions of species interactions.
+For one, this analytic method avoids the extra computation required by simulating samples from this distribution directly.
+Further, it enables continuous exanination of the number of particles $n_p$ as a uncertainty width.
+The natural analogue for the number of particles sampled is the number of observations of co-occurrence for a given pair of species---the fewer the particles, the higher the variance of the resulting approximation (see supplemental figure 1 for an example).
+Equation @ref:eq:eq1 is undefined for 0 particles (i.e. 0 observations co-occurrence), although as $n_p$ approaches $0$ the approxated normal (once truncated) approaches a uniform distribution on the interval $(0,1)$, the maximum entropy distribution where we have no information about the possibility of an interaction.

 This also has implications for what we mean by ‘uncertainty’ in interaction predictions.
-A model’s prediction can be ‘uncertain’ in two different ways: the model’s predictions may have high variance, or the model’s predictions may be centered around a probability of interaction of $0.5$, where we are the most unsure about whether this interaction exists.
+A model’s prediction can be ‘uncertain’ in two different ways: (1) the model’s predictions may have high variance, or (2) the model’s predictions may be centered around a probability of interaction of $0.5$, where we are the most unsure about whether this interaction exists .
+For non-zero $p_{fn}$ and
+$p_{fp}$, the above model always moves the mean interaction probability toward 0.5 (supplemental figure 2), siding toward higher uncertainty in the latter (higher entropy) sense.
 Improving the incorporation of different forms of uncertainty in probabilistic interaction predictions seems a necessary next step toward understanding what pairs of species we know the least about, in order to prioritize sampling to provide the most new information possible.

 # Positive associations in co-occurrence increase the false-negative rate